St.Mary's Peak Trail

 Difficulty

-Very popular hiking trail at the end of this driving trail, expect quite a bit of vehicle traffic.
+Due to the very popular hiking trail at the end of this driving trail, expect quite a bit of vehicle traffic.
 There are some blind corners and the trail is dusty if it hasn't rained.
-Watch for less than polite oncoming traffic.
+Watch for less-than-polite oncoming traffic.

 History